-Our We generally enter into subscription arrangements are available agreements with our customers on monthly, annual, or multi-year terms and invoice customers in advance in either monthly quarterly, semi-annual, and or annual plans, and we typically invoice for the full term in advance, installments.
+We generally enter into subscription and software license agreements with our customers on monthly, annual, or multi-year terms and invoice customers in advance in either monthly or annual installments.
 Our payment terms generally require the customers to pay the invoiced amount in advance or within 30 days from the invoice date.
-Our professional services are generally billed in advance along with the related subscription arrangements.
+Our maintenance and professional services are generally billed in advance along with the related subscription and software license arrangements.